sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - draft-query-group.md

   "preprocessors": [
     /* Returns confidence signals, or LLM accuracy qualifications, for all supported fields.
-Note that confidence signals aren't supported for the Multimodal Engine parameter */
+Note that confidence signals aren't supported for fields using the Multimodal Engine parameter */ {
-    {
       "type": "nlp",
       "confidenceSignals": true